Citus 11.0 beta is out! 🐘🦄 Read all about 11.0 beta and then give it a test drive. 🚗

 We’re on a mission to make it so you no longer have to worry about scaling your database.
 With Citus open source, you extend your Postgres database with superpowers like distributed tables, a distributed SQL query engine, columnar storage, and the ability to use Citus on a single node.

-Convenience trumps all, and many Citus users tell us they would rather focus on their application and not on managing their database.
-So Citus is available in the cloud, as a
+Convenience trumps all, and many Citus users tell us they would rather focus on their application—and not on managing their database.
+So Citus is available as a managed service in the cloud with Azure Cosmos DB for PostgreSQL.

 Prefer a cloud database?
 Learn about Citus on Azure